 While companies in every industry can mitigate risk by developing, testing, and continually updating business continuity plans, it’s especially important for every life sciences company to maintain a detailed plan for responding to and recovering from events that impair operations.
-This plan should include input from leadership and management teams across the company, so that prevention, mitigation, and recovery strategies are holistic and coordinated.
+This plan should include input from leadership and management teams across the company, so that prevention, mitigation, and recovery strategies are holistic and coordinated

 Like companies in other sectors, life sciences companies can be disrupted by a range of adverse events, including:

 Business continuity planning should both identify key risks and accurately measure their potential impacts.
 For many life sciences companies, calculating lost profit is not sufficient.
-If a company is engaged in significant R&D — or is solely focused on R&D as an early-stage company — it may need insurance to protect these unique operations even though R&D generally does not generate direct product revenue.
+If a company is engaged in significant R&D—or is solely focused on R&D as an early-stage company—it may need insurance to protect these unique operations even though R&D generally does not generate direct product revenue.
 There are Business Income including R&D Income worksheets available to assist in valuing your business interruption insurance needs.

 In addition to identifying and measuring risks, your business continuity plan should include detailed steps for recovering from the greatest range of disruptions.
 Train employees on implementing the plan and conduct regularly scheduled tests to determine if your plan remains current and effective, and where it may need updating.
 It should be a living, breathing document.

 Supply chain dependencies and complexity can be risk multipliers.
 Life sciences companies may rely on dozens of domestic and international suppliers to maintain their operations.
-While there may be many sources for some raw materials, specialized ingredients, equipment, and parts may be available from only one or a few suppliers.
+While there may be many sources for some raw materials, specialised ingredients, equipment, and parts may be available from only one or a few suppliers.

 The nature of life sciences supplies can also increase risks of supply chain disruption.
 Some materials can be rendered unusable by changes in temperature or excessive vibrations during transportation.
 Personnel shortages or regulatory changes can also impact supply chains.